you-dont-need/You-Dont-Need-GUI/readme.md

 $ top
 ```

-## know when your computer is under load, and whether it's due to memory or CPU.
+## know whether your computer is under load, and whether it's due to memory or CPU.

 ```shell
 $ glances